The Scheibell Hisso

 The Superior Special

-After Lou Scheibell’s death, his #150 Scheibell Hisso found it’s way to Winfield, Kansas where it became the #43 Superior Special.
-For some unknown reason, the car number was later changed to #1434.
+After Lou Scheibell’s death, his #150 Scheibell Hisso found it’s way to Winfield, Kansas where it became the #1434 Superior Special, the car number being the telephone number for the Superior Garage.
+The car number was later changed to #43.

 The above photograph of the car was taken in front of the Superior Garage at 606 N. Main Street, Winfield, Kansas.
 Note the damage to the tail section that was sustained in a four-car crash during the feature race on the half-mile Cowley County Fairgounds racetrack at Winfield, Kansas on October 9, 1928 with Wendell A. Sparling driving.

 Pictured in the photo left to right above are: Duclay “Ducky” Scott and Robert Mervin “Bob” Maze both from Topeka, Kansas; and Tom Murie from Hays, Kansas.
 Murie, who had just purchased the Superior Special from Wendell A. Sparling when this photograph was taken, had worked on Hispano-Suzia engines while in the service during World War I. Murie is reported to have claimed that the Superior Special was heavy and did not handle well.
 According to Murie’s son, Al Murie, Kelly Petillo drove the Superior Special a time or two for the elder Murie in the early 1930s and before Petillo won the Indianapolis “500” in 1935.